FrankGaughan/CoyoteMyths/OplerMJAIFire.md

 Coyote came up.
 He asked permission to join the dance.
 Mountain-lion was chief there.
 Mountain-lion told him, "If you won't be too rough I'll let you join the dance."

 "I'll try," said Coyote.
 Coyote danced.
 He tried to dance close to the fire.
 But some were suspicious of him.
 Every time he got too close to the fire, someone got in between him and the fire.
 After a while the people got tired of watching him and relaxed their vigilance.
 Then he approached even nearer to the fire and pushed his tail with the cedar bark into the flames.
-Someone called to him, "Codi, your tail will be burned!"
+Someone called to him, "Codi, your tail will be burned!"<sup>[1](#myfootnote1)</sup>

 "No, I always do that without any trouble.
 I am a wonder worker."